Impact of AI on Translation Services

 However, machines have also had a positive effect on employment rates in the legal sector.
 Rather than paralegals and solicitors joining the ranks of the unemployed, over 50,000 legal support workers and 250,000 jobs for lawyers have been created in the United States.

 Automatic machine translations may promise a future of universal understanding, but the technology we have today is still primitive.
-Technology is still some way behind the human capacity to translate language accurately.
+Technology is still some way behind the human capacity to translate language accurately, even given its recent advances.

-Although predictions within the industry believe AI could replace translators by 2020, the reality will probably prove disappointing for end-users that mostly rely on accurate translations.
-Hence, why translators are more likely to take up positions as proof readers and post editors.
+Although predictions within the industry believe AI could replace translators by 2028, the reality will probably prove disappointing for end-users that primarily rely on accurate translations, hence, why translators are more likely to take up positions as proofreaders and post-editors.

-Machine translation technology predominantly translates word-for-word, much like humans do when we first start learning a new language.
+Even the most advanced Machine Translation technology still predominantly translates word-for-word, much like humans do when we first start learning a new language.
 But as any linguist knows, there are drastic differences in linguistic norms that are created through grammar and sentence structure.

 “Machine translation uses technology to ‘average’ all versions of past translations, he says.
 “Human speaking has some human touch.
 Maybe neural network projects will help make machine translation more human and natural as translation technologies more precisely extract the sense of speech or text, but I don’t think it will happen that fast.”